 Gaia Project is a revised Terra Mystica.
 It’s basically the same game, with certain mechanisms (research tracks in particular) reworked, and dressed in a space theme.
 In 2023, Age of Innovation, a further refinement of the TM gaming system was released.

 Which one is better is a matter of opinion, but one thing is clear.
-They are both at the very top of deep strategy games, although the civ vibe is not entirely present.
+They are all at the very top of deep strategy games, although the civ vibe is not entirely present.

 3. Twilight Imperium (series)